Pre-Medical Advising Notes

 What if I'm Not Accepted?

 Perhaps you will not be accepted by any medical schools.
+If you are not accepted, you should contact the schools and ask why you were not accepted.
+They will often give you some useful feedback about where your application was weak or deficient.
 Should you wish to reapply, you will need to repeat the entire application process (without necessarily retaking the MCAT) the following year.
 In the interim, you should do some activities which will enhance your application.
 These may include:

 - Retaking the MCAT.
 If you feel that your MCAT scores are lower than your actual academic ability, a retake may be wise.
 This may have occurred because you were ill the day of the test or you had not completed all of the needed coursework prior to the test.
 You should attempt to raise each section's score by 2-3 points.
 Note that when MCAT scores are released to medical schools, previous scores are also sent so the medical school will see all the scores, and the change in score (or lack thereof) from one test to the next will be a strong factor admission committees will consider.